 What are the risks?

 During videofluoroscopy there is a risk that food or fluid could go down the wrong way.
 Care is taken to minimise this risk.
-If any food or fluid does go down the wrong way, we will also x-ray your lungs.
+If any food or fluid does go down the wrong way, we may also x-ray your lungs.
 Sometimes, we will call a physiotherapist who will give you exercises in the clinic to make sure the contrast is cleared before you go home.

 We will take care to keep the amount of x-ray radiation to a minimum.